jon49/blog/src/post/2017-07-23-database_programming_yin_yang.md

 - **Cons**
     - ORMs can create inefficient code
+        - E.g., code can compile but you don't know if it will be lazy since you don't know if Entity Framework translated the query as expected.
     - Obfuscates SQL Code
     - Can make refactoring database difficult
         - Don't know what SQL statements are being used since they are created